 SENIOR SERVICE REQUIREMENTS

 The Senior Service Program promotes the importance of giving back to the community.
-Each senior must earn 15 hours of community service prior to the beginning of Semester II.
+Each senior must earn 15 hours of community service prior to the beginning of the second quarter.
 These hours can be earned in various ways and will be discussed and approved individually.
 We feel such experiences are extremely valuable to our students.
 An additional 2 hours per week will be added for late completion of community service.

 SENIOR SELF EXPRESSION PROJECT

 Each senior will be required to complete an individual project by the beginning of May.
 The project should reflect a special interest of the student.
 It might take the form of a written paper, art work, photography, a dramatic production, a dance, a videotape, a radio program, or some other form of self expression.
 With guidance from family and staff, the students will select topics for their projects during the second semester.
 Presentation of the projects will be made during Senior Breakfast.
 All projects must be approved by the senior sponsor before completion.